-With its dramatic coastlines and lush green valleys, Ireland is the perfect destination for nature-loving film fans of historical and fantasy TV shows such as Game of Thrones or Vikings, which have both been filmed in Ireland.
+With its dramatic coastlines and short distances from coast to coast, Ireland is the perfect destination for nature-loving film fans of historical or fantasy TV shows such as Game of Thrones and Vikings, which have both been filmed here.

-Planning to discover Ireland yourself (either through movies or for real)?
-Here are my tried-and-tested tips in order for you to get the most out of your time and budget…
+Planning to discover Ireland yourself?
+In this Ireland Guide, I'm sharing my tried-and-tested tips in order for you to get the most out of your time and budget…

 - Films to see for inspiration